Rust: starting with blazingly fast programming language

 Static typing:

-Its statically typed language.
-So Rust compiler knows what type of
+rust is statically typed language.
+So rust compiler knows what type of

 data is going to be stored in particular type.
 So the compiler can optimize many things beforehand and